CPSY 1950 Deep Learning in Brains, Minds & Machines

 Thu 4/9 — Project poster mini-conf B

-Week 13 — Guest lectures
+Week 13 — Frontier topics in NeuroAI

 Tue 4/14 — Guest lecture: Greta Tuckute (Kempner Institute, Harvard)